Ultimate Guide To a Perfect Bike Wash

 For any of these steps with a waxed chain you will want to ensure you follow waxing steps to make sure the chain is free of degreaser before re-waxing.

-There are a couple of ways to clean your chain but our most recommended option is to remove the chain and place it in a jar, gatorade bottle, old water bottle, etc. You can add your favorite degreaser but we have three good options here at SILCA with Ultimate Brake and Drivetrain Cleaner, Chain Stripper, or Bio Degreaser.
+There are a couple of ways to clean your chain but our most recommended option is to remove the chain and place it in a jar, gatorade bottle, old water bottle, etc. You can add your favorite degreaser but we have three good options here at SILCA with Ultimate Brake and Drivetrain Cleaner, or Chain Stripper.
 Shake in the jar for a few minutes to agitate as much of the contaminants out of the chain.
 Pull the chain from the jar and rinse with water.
 Repeat this process until the degreaser is the same color as when you started.

 For a quicker on-bike clean we highly recommend utilizing the spray bottle with Ultimate Brake and Drivetrain Cleaner.
 You will want to apply it after the initial rinse, and once applied let it sit for 3-5 minutes.
 It will foam a reddish/purple which you want to rinse with water until the water runs clear.